zacanger/niddesa/text/generated-translations/mahaniddesa/01-sinhala-google.md

 [APZ 6.18] (# apz6.18) ෙහි # apz6.18 .ref .apz ෙහි "Lighten the ship and go overseas"
 The yacht-laden ship sank and sped off, and the light ship quickly and swiftly Goes abroad.
-And excluding the filthy lusts known as material lusts (here Paragraph 17 (iii) should be applied) to the immortal Nirvana which is said to be the gap here Says.
+And excluding the filthy lusts known as material lusts (here Paragraph 17 (iii) should be applied) to the immortal Nibbana which is said to be the gap here Says.

-Whether all edits are appeasement, all defilements are excluded, Nirvana is the payment of lust, the cure or the prevention.
+Whether all edits are appeasement, all defilements are excluded, Nibbana is the payment of lust, the cure or the prevention.
 Abroad Going means going into the distance and touching the distance.
 Distance reflection Does.
 Paragu is someone who wants to go abroad if he wants to Is.
 Someone who goes abroad is called Paragu.
 Someone went abroad